suhasHere/mimi-transport/draft-jennings-mimi-transport.md

 to deal with the issue of a domain with no business relationship to another domain connected to it.

-A given domain like abc does not reveal to xyz all the susbcribers it has but if alice in abc sends a message to bob in xyz, it does reveal to abc the existance of bob and to xyz the existance of alice.
+A given domain like abc.com does not reveal to xyz.com all the users it has but if alice in abc sends a message to bob in xyz, it does reveal to abc the existence of bob, and to xyz the existence of alice.

 --- back